symfony/symfony-docs/console.rst

     {
         $this
             // configure an argument
-            ->addArgument('username', InputArgument::REQUIRED, 'The username of the admin.')
+            ->addArgument('username', InputArgument::REQUIRED, 'The username of the user.')
             // ...
         ;
     }